KRONOS3625/Battery-degradation-prediction-ML-model-in-uv-and-drones/README.md

 ## Notes

-- The model is trained on real NASA aging data, not synthetic values.
+- The ML core is trained on real NASA aging data, not synthetic values.
+- EV/drone mission variables and chemistry-specific effects are applied as a realistic scenario layer on top of the real-data model.
-- The current system Python has a broken `pandas` install, so this project intentionally avoids `pandas` and uses `numpy`, `scipy`, `scikit-learn`, and `matplotlib` directly.
+- The current system Python has a `numpy/scipy` compatibility warning, so the project intentionally avoids `pandas` and uses `numpy`, `scipy`, `scikit-learn`, and `matplotlib` directly.
-- Your abstract PDF is aligned with the implementation: SoH, degradation, thermal behavior, internal resistance variation, and RUL are all reflected in the pipeline and UI.
+- Your abstract PDF is reflected in the implementation: SoH, degradation, thermal behavior, internal resistance variation, and RUL are all part of the current system.